theobald-software/theobald-software.github.io/content/_en/board-connector/server/ports.md

 The server processes use different ports for communication.
 - The web server accepts extraction calls from the Board server via HTTP(S).
-- The configuration server communicates with the BOARD Connector Designer.
+- The configuration server communicates with the Board Connector Designer.
 - The API Server makes the extractions' metadata available to the Board server's data reader.

 {: .box-warning }
 **Warning!
 Changing the default ports**<br>
-After manually adjusting the default ports, the BOARD Connector service does not start.<br>
+After manually adjusting the default ports, the Board Connector service does not start.<br>
 The stored ports are already assigned and must be adapted in the following config files.<br>
 `C:\Program Files\BOARDConnector\config\server\config\general.json`<br>
 `C:\Program Files\BOARDConnector\config\server\web\general.json`